 Your Directors state that no disclosure or reporting is required in respect of thefollowing items as there were no transactions on these items during the year under review:

-1. Details relating to deposits covered under Chapter V of the Act.
+1. Details relating to deposits covered under Chapter V of the Companies Act 2013.

 2. Issue of equity shares with differential rights as to dividend voting or otherwise.